-Please subscribe to our site to get all future posts about the exciting places to see and things to do in the Sunshine State.
+Would you mind subscribing to our site to get all future posts about the exciting places to see and things to do in the Sunshine State?

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.

 The price of the item is the same whether it is an affiliate link or not.
 Regardless, we only recommend products or services we believe will add value to our readers.